 An operating agreement (bylaws) is an internal document that defines how the business owners professionally relate to one another.
 The articles of incorporation (certificate of formation) is a public document that legally establishes a business as a corporation.
 Together, these documents help make up your organization’s legal framework.

 Operating agreements and articles of incorporation also differ based on legal structure, obligation, state requirements, tax outcomes, comprehensiveness and rigidity.
 Operating agreements are often less formal and easier to amend.

 “Articles of incorporation are filed as of the date of creation and are often not updated to include shareholder information, profit distribution methods or other ongoing business relations, whereas operating agreements can be more easily adjusted to stay current with the current state of operations,” Gauvreau said.

-It is also important to understand that, although they serve a similar purpose, operating agreements differ slightly from a company’s bylaws.
-Operating agreements tend to outline items in greater detail than the bylaws of a corporation would.
+It is also crucial to understand that, although they serve a similar purpose, operating agreements differ slightly from a company’s bylaws.
+Operating agreements tend to outline items in greater detail than the bylaws of a corporation.

 “In a corporation’s situation, it is very common to have additional agreements created, often referred to as a shareholder’s agreement, which outlines in greater detail the information that would typically be contained inside an operating agreement,” Gauvreau said.

-Similarities between an operating agreement and articles of incorporation
+What are the similarities between an operating agreement and articles of incorporation?

-Operating agreements and articles of incorporation work hand in hand to outline your business structure and define how you will legally operate.
-However, they do have a bit of overlap and share a few similar features.
-For example, they both include necessary business information and share a similar functionality and outline.
+Operating agreements and articles of incorporation work hand in hand to outline your business structure and define how your company will legally operate.
+However, they do overlap a bit and have a few similar features.
+For example, both documents include necessary business information and have similar functionality and outlines.